Smilodon: Distribution and habitat

 Smilodon lived during the Pleistocene epoch (2.5 mya–10,000 years ago), and was perhaps the most recent of the saber-toothed cats.
-It probably lived in closed habitat such as forest or bush.
+S. fatalis lived in a variety of habitats, being able to inhabit open grassland and parkland, marginal woodland-grassland settings, and closed forests.
 Fossils of the genus have been found throughout the Americas.
-The northernmost remains of the genus are S. fatalis fossils from Alberta, Canada.
+The northernmost remains of the genus are S. fatalis fossils from Alberta, Canada, with the southernmost remains of S. populator being known from the far south of Patagonia, near the Strait of Magellan.
 The habitat of North America varied from subtropical forests and savannah in the south, to treeless mammoth steppes in the north.
 The mosaic vegetation of woods, shrubs, and grasses in southwestern North America supported large herbivores such as horses, bison, antelope, deer, camels, mammoths, mastodons, and ground sloths.
 North America also supported other saber-toothed cats, such as Homotherium and Xenosmilus, as well as other large carnivores including dire wolves, short-faced bear (Arctodus simus) and the American lion.
-Competition from such carnivores may have prevented North American S. fatalis from attaining the size of South America's S. populator.
-The similarity in size of S. fatalis and the American lion suggests niche overlap and direct competition between these species, and they appear to have fed on similarly sized prey.

 S. gracilis entered South America during the early to middle Pleistocene, where it probably gave rise to S. populator, which lived in the eastern part of the continent.
 S. fatalis also entered western South America in the late Pleistocene, and the two species were thought to be divided by the Andes mountains.
 However, in 2018, a skull of S. fatalis found in Uruguay east of the Andes was reported, which puts the idea that the two species were allopatric (geographically separated) into question.
+In 2025, a skull of S. fatalis was also reported from the Dolores Formation, Uruguay where S. populator remains have also been discovered, providing further support to the idea that both species likely coexisted and potentially had interspecific hybridization.
 The American interchange resulted in a mix of native and invasive species sharing the prairies and woodlands in South America; North American herbivores included proboscideans, horses, camelids and deer, South American herbivores included toxodonts, litopterns, ground sloths, and glyptodonts.
-Native metatherian predators (including the saber-toothed thylacosmilids) had gone extinct by the Pliocene, and were replaced by North American carnivores such as canids, bears, and large cats.
+The native metatherian predators, the Sparassodonta, had gone extinct by the Pliocene, and were replaced by North American carnivores such as canids, bears, and large cats.